swcarpentry/sql-novice-survey/_episodes/04-calc.md

 > |roe |Valentina|Roerich|
 >
 > Use `UNION` to create a consolidated list of salinity measurements
-> in which Roerich's, and only Roerich's,
+> in which Valentina Roerich's, and only Valentina's,
 > have been corrected as described in the previous challenge.
 > The output should be something like:
 >